GreenLantern16/vault-enterprise-install-guide/README.md

 ```

 ### Build the Vault Cluster
 Great, you're ready to build the cluster.
+Run these commands from within the **vault** subdirectory:

 ```
 terraform init